 If you’re open to experimenting with your hairstyle, try a two-toned layered lob.
-The haircut is super simple with longer layers in the back and face-framing layers in the front.
-The color blocking is the perfect way to spice up a simple haircut, but make sure to show your hairstylist pictures of how you exactly want your color placement to look.
+The haircut is super simple, with longer layers in the back and face-framing layers in the front.
+Color blocking is the perfect way to spice up a simple haircut, but show your hairstylist pictures of how you want your color placement to look.

-Money pieces on a layered shoulder-length haircut creates a fun focal point while keeping an overall low-maintenance hairstyle.
+Money pieces on a layered shoulder-length haircut create a fun focal point while maintaining a low-maintenance hairstyle.
 If you like infrequent trips to the salon but want interesting color at the same time, a money piece is a great compromise because it gives you a burst of color without needing to be touched up regularly.
-A money piece is an easy way to give mid-length hair a quick re-vamp.
+A money piece is easy to give mid-length hair a quick re-vamp.

-A layered feathered shaggy cut completes an edgy, rock and roll style.
-To achieve heavy layers this requires a medium to thick hair density.
+A layered, feathered, shaggy cut completes an edgy rock and roll style.
+To achieve heavy layers, this requires a medium to thick hair density.
 Layers with highlights enhance separation and define textured ends.
-The shorter pieces in the front and throughout the crown add lift to the roots.
-To style, blow-dry both of these sections forward and up for maximum volume.
+The shorter pieces in the front and throughout the crown lift the roots.
+To style, blow-dry both sections forward and up for maximum volume.

-A medium-length wolf cut on straight hair is great if you have fine hair and are wanting volume at the crown of your head.
-This hairstyle gives the illusion of fuller hair due to the volume it gives.
+A medium-length wolf cut on straight hair is great if you have fine hair and want volume at the crown of your head.
+This hairstyle with medium layers gives the illusion of fuller hair due to the volume it gives.
 Utilize using your hair dryer and a round brush to achieve this look.

 A messy lob with shaggy layers and bangs is a great shape for shoulder-length hair.
 If you want to, try Hairstory’s Powder dry shampoo for volume and lift.
 It’ll help create effortless texture while avoiding frizzy hair.